 Read more »

-Hey, everybody!
-It is time, once again, to meet the Angry Reader of the Week, spotlighting you, the very special readers of this website.
+Hello, good readers of this blog.
+Here's what's up.
+Once again, it's time to meet the Angry Reader of the Week, spotlighting you, the very special readers of this website.
 Over the years, I've been able to connect with a lot of cool folks, and this is a way of showing some appreciation and attention to the people who help make this blog what it is.
-This week's Angry Reader is Joel Kim Booster.
+This week's Angry Reader is Jezzika Chung.